Semianalytic model for decaying dark matter halos: Decaying Dark Matter Model

 Next, we calculate the change in the specific gravitational binding energy due to mass loss,

 where the first term in the square brackets represents the fraction of mass directly kicked out of the profile, and the second term represents the reduction in mass of the decay products that are retained.
-Here, $\gamma$ parameterizes the efficiency of energy injection due to mass loss and $M(<r)$ is the mass initially enclosed within radius $r$.
+Here, $\gamma$ parametrizes the efficiency of energy injection due to mass loss and $M(<r)$ is the mass initially enclosed within radius $r$.
 We set $\gamma=0.5$ for our fiducial results; for this value, assuming virial equilibrium such that the energy of the shell is half of its gravitational binding energy, the energy of the shell reaches zero only when the fraction of particles that decay and are not retained reaches unity.
+We study the effects of varying $\gamma$ in Appendix~\ref{sec:gamma}.
 Note that we apply the mass loss itself in a subsequent step described in Sec.~\ref{sec:direct_mass_loss}.

 Finally, we add the velocity kick and mass loss energy injection to calculate the specific energy injected up to time $t$,